Leveraging Market Research for Small Business Owners: Entrepreneur MBA Podcast 2.5

 About the Guest David Steen, Orchid Black

-Today, I am excited to be speaking with David Steen.
-David has been a tech entrepreneur since the age of 13 and has spent the last 3 years working with high growth tech startups and growth services.
-David, along with his team at Orchid Black, helps select founder-led, tech-forward companies grow fast and grow smart by leveraging an experienced team of operators.
+David has been a tech entrepreneur since the age of 13 and has spent the last 3 years working with high-growth tech startups and growth services.
+David, along with his team at Orchid Black, helps founder-led, tech-forward companies, grow fast and grow smart by leveraging an experienced team of operators.
 By partnering with clients in an aligned business model, Orchid Black takes on risk shoulder-to-shoulder with clients to drive long-term growth & value creation.
-Today, I would like to welcome David to the Entrepreneur MBA podcast.

 David Steen is an Associate Partner at Orchid Black.
 Orchid Black partners with companies to build smarter, better, game-changing businesses.